LEFT TURN TRAFFIC RULES

 lag turns are actuated with a fixed green arrow interval for this reason.
 The equipment

-must actually know HOW MANY cars are waiting, rather than just if cars are still
+must otherwise know HOW MANY cars are waiting, rather than just if cars are still

 there.